 You read that right: a few months ago, I quit a job after only 3 months of being employed there.
-I have debated about sharing this for a while, and initially felt shame, but recently, I decide that there is value in normalizing people prioritizing themselves.
+I have debated about sharing this for a while and initially felt shame, but recently, I decided that there is value in normalizing people prioritizing themselves.
 So I will share my story in the hopes that it helps someone else come to that same realization.

 I took this new job after landing my dream job after grad school.
 I was so excited to move closer to home and finish up my Auditory Verbal Therapy certification.
 Unfortunately, the job just was not what I was expecting.

 Just shy of my two-month mark, I began feeling unfulfilled, sick, and even angry at the end of my work days.
 I knew that it wasn't normal, nor was it like me to feel this way, and that this couldn’t be a permanent situation for me.
 But after all, how could I leave a job after only 2 months?!
 I continued to put a guilt trip on myself until I finally had enough.
 I reached out to my support team for honest opinions and the resounding response was: LEAVE!
 Even knowing I needed to leave, I felt sick to my stomach because I knew how the situation would be viewed and discussed.